Open-MBEE/EMS-Repo/README.md

-# view amp for alfresco repository (overlay on alfresco.war)
+# This repo represents the view amp for alfresco repository (overlay on alfresco.war)

 #MAC OSX Yosemite 10.10.5 Quick Install (assuming you've installed Maven and Eclipse)